JANUARY 2025 READING LIST

 THE GRAND SOPHY BY GEORGETTE HEYER

 Sir Horace Stanton-Lacy is ordered to South America on business and decides to leave his only daughter, Sophy, with his sister, Lady Ombersley, in Berkeley Square.
-Sophy arrives to find her relations to be in a sorry state.
-She supplies wit and confidence and portrays herself as an astute assessor of all her cousin's problems.
+Sophy arrives to find her relations in a sorry state.
+She supplies wit and confidence and portrays herself as an astute assessor of all her cousins' problems.
 She does not expect how her cousin Charles Rivenhall, the Ombersleys' heir, seems to contend with her efforts and appears unappreciative of her involvement.

 Published in 1950, the book reads like a lovely Regency novel with the prescribed tension of two people who began the story very much disliking each other, only to find by the end that they are meant for each other.
 The Grand Sophy is one of Heyer’s more popular books, and I did enjoy the tension between Sophy and Charles as the heir continued to be shocked by Sophy’s brashness.
-What does stand out to me from Heyer’s books is her strong female characters.
+What stands out to me from Heyer’s books is her strong female characters.
 Save for The Inconvenient Marriage, all of the female protagonists are strong, confident, nonconforming young women who are at odds with traditional society.
 I will always find joy in reading books with strong female characters.

 I still could not love the book, however.
 The story embodies Emma, portrayed as Sophy, the strong female matchmaker who attempts to resolve people’s problems.
 Sophy’s character is well-developed, but Charles appears frequently annoyed, maintaining a laissez-faire attitude.
-He seems to care significantly about Sophy’s actions yet hesitates to intervene and stop her.
+He seems to care significantly about Sophy’s actions, yet hesitates to intervene and stop her.
 I also did not think much of the weak secondary plots, such as that of Sophy’s father's fiancée and Cecilia’s romantic dilemma.
 However, I found the ending somewhat satisfactory as everything fell neatly into place, though I prefer less predictable stories.

 3/5 Stars